Parenting From The Heart

 There’s no question parents want to give their children every competitive advantage.
 We want to raise children who will be successful and have a leg up in such a dog-eat-dog world.
 With so many extracurricular activities for kids to choose from, this is what science says is the best approach.

 I remember sitting down with the Parks and Leisure Guide highlighting all the activities I felt my two preschool-aged kids would benefit from.
-With my highlighter in hand, I did my best to select the best extracurricular activities for kids.
+With my highlighter in hand, I did my best to select the activities I thought my kids would enjoy most.

 I frantically pressed refresh on the computer waiting for registration to open.